The Royal Jelly

-The Royal Jelly is the jelly boss of the Slime Pits.
+The Royal Jelly ("TRJ" for short) is the jelly boss of the Slime Pits.
 Located in the center of Slime:5, it will not emerge until you've entered the stone structure it resides in (or you make enough noise nearby to awaken it), giving you plenty of time to clear the rest of the floor first.

 It has an impressive amount of HP, powerful acidic melee attacks, exceptional speed, and an unusual defense mechanism: whenever it's damaged, it spawns various powerful jelly-type monsters to attack you (azure jellies, death oozes, and acid blobs).
 Fortunately, it cannot pursue you up stairs, allowing you to abort attempts at killing it that you don't feel confident you can complete.

 Killing the Royal Jelly causes two things to happen:

 - The translucent walls of the four central vaults that the Royal Jelly guarded will come crumbling down, allowing you access to the slimy rune of Zot and the piles of treasure.

 - Jiyva, the god of slimes, immediately ceases to exist once its only sentient worshiper dies.
 You can prevent this deicide by worshiping Jiyva yourself before killing TRJ, but killing such a high-ranking jelly will result in penance.